Diyi2020/Diyi2020.github.io/_pages/about.md

   - /about.html
 ---

-I am interested in Computational and Applied Mathematics and would like to actively explore applications involved in Condensed Matter Physics, Quantum Computing + Information and Medical Science.
+I am interested in Computational and Applied Mathematics(CAM) and would like to actively explore applications involved in Condensed Matter Physics, Quantum Computing + Information and Medical Science.
 Roughly, my research involves __Computing__(35%) + __Mathematics__ (50%) + __Sciences__(15%).

 Currently as a third year Math PhD Candidate, I am honored to be advised by Prof Luskin at University of Minnesota, Twin Cites.
 Most of my interests toward mathematics lie within applying modern analysis and probability theory to __Numerical Analysis__, __Multi-Scale__ analysis and computation, __Machine Learning__.
 Recently, I am mainly working on the scientific machine learning for 2D Material(mainly on Operator Learning and Generalization Theory) and MCMC on NISQ Quantum Devices.

 Along with close collaborations with brilliant scientists, I started to know some Quantum Physics(Condensed Matter Physics, Quantum Thermodynamics, Quantum Information).
-Explore the Quantum Technology, Quantum Material and how does Quantum Computer toghether with Artificial intelligence influence computational and applied math are my main motivations.
+Exploring Quantum Technology, Quantum Material and how can quantum computer toghether with artificial intelligence influence __CAM__ are my main motivations.

 __Programming Language__: Julia, Python, Matlab.